amnuxoll/EpSem/root/readme.txt

 : TESTSUITE
-A test suite is a collection of environments and agents, along with a configuration that indicates things like how many goals should be found, etc. It will create a TestRun for each element in the cross product of the sets of agents and environments.
+A test suite is a collection of environments and agents, along with a configuration that indicates details like how many goals should be found, etc. It will create a TestRun for each element in the cross product of the sets of agents and environments.
 Before any tests are run, however, it will invoke a delegate that can be optionally passed into the constructor.
 This